 Atopic dermatitis (AD) isn’t a new condition, but new research is paving the way for better, more effective treatments.
-The latest research is reexamining treatment guidelines and exploring new medications.
+The latest research is reexamining underlying causes and exploring new medications.

 A push for new research

 For years, dermatology research focused on psoriasis.
 But AD is starting to get more attention.
-Here are a few instances of how AD research is making its way to mainstream news:
+Here are a few examples of how AD research is making its way into research labs and the mainstream news:

-- A recent small study tested an oral drug called tofacitinib.
-This drug is most often used to treat rheumatoid arthritis, but it was tested on people with AD.
+- In a 2015 study, 69 adults with AD were tested with a topical formulation of a drug called tofacitinib citrate.
+This drug is most often given orally to treat rheumatoid arthritis.
+It’s also used for psoriatic arthritis and ulcerative colitis.
+Tofacitinib citrate was shown to also have efficacy in people with AD.
 This was a very small study and more testing is needed.
-But the use of RA medication on AD patients highlights some similarities.
+But the use of an RA medication in AD patients highlights some similarities.
 It suggests that AD functions more like an autoimmune disease than a surface-level skin disorder.
 More research to better understand these similarities should pave the way for new treatments.

 Clinical trials are a great option for people looking to try a new treatment.
-If you’re interested in participating in an AD clinical trial, the National Eczema Association (NEA) posts a current list on their website.
+If you’re interested in participating in clinical trial for AD, the National Eczema Association (NEA) posts a current list on their website.
 By participating in clinical trials, you can help shape the future of AD treatment options.

 The future of atopic dermatitis